aencyproject/aencyproject/README.md

-gabrielzix@linuxmint:~ hello! my name is Gabriel.
+gabrielzix@linuxmint:~/ echo "hello! my name is Gabriel.
 My pronouns are "he/him".
-Im the creator of Aency, expanding innovation and creativity.
+Im the creator of Aency, expanding innovation and creativity."